Discrete field theory: symmetries and conservation laws: Introduction

-Here we sum the values of $F$ at the faces of a particular cube (in~\eqref{eq-Maxwell-1}) and at the faces containing a particular edge (in~\eqref{eq-Maxwell-2}), with appropriate signs (defined in~\S\ref{ssec-Electrodynamics} and \emph{different} from the ones in~Figure~\ref{fig-3D}).
-We write one equation per cube and one per nonboundary edge, and impose no boundary conditions.
+Here we sum the values of $F$ at the faces of a particular cube (in the first equation) or the faces containing a particular edge (in the other equations), with appropriate signs. {} We write one equation per cube and one per \gram{non-boundary} edge and impose no boundary conditions.

 It's time for our new definition.
-Let $T$ be the function on the set of nonboundary faces given by
+Let $T$ be the function on the set of non-boundary faces given by

-The value at a horizontal (respectively, vertical) face discretizes energy density (respectively, flux).
-Proposition~\ref{th-Maxwell-approximation} asserts that under a natural choice of $F$ we have uniform convergence as $N\to\infty$:
+For instance, the latter equality expresses the value of $T$ at a vertical face parallel to the $x$-axis through the values of $F$ at the same face and the two horizontal faces right behind it.
+The value of $T$ at a horizontal (respectively, vertical) face discretizes energy density (respectively, flux).
+Proposition~\ref{th-Maxwell-approximation} below asserts that under a natural choice of $F$ we have uniform convergence as $N\to\infty$: